Log symplectic manifolds and $[Q,R]=0$: Normal crossing divisors

 \begin{corollary} Any normal crossing divisor $(M,\Z)$ has a finite cover $(\hat{M},\hat{\Z})$ such that $T\hat{M}$, $T_{\hat{\Z}}\hat{M}$ are stably isomorphic. \end{corollary} \begin{proof} For any real line bundle $E$, the bundle of fibre-orientations of $E$ is a 2-fold cover such that the pullback of $E$ is trivial.
 Thus for a suitable $2^{\# \Z}$-fold cover $\hat{M}$, the pullback of each of the line bundles $\I_Z$ becomes trivial. \end{proof}

-Since rational Pontryagin classes are insensitive to real line bundles and finite covers, we recover the following (see \cite[Appendix]{BLSbsympl} for the case without crossings, where this was explained in terms of Chern-Weil representatives). \begin{corollary} For any $(M,\Z)$, $TM$, $T_\Z M$ have the same rational Pontryagin classes. \end{corollary}
+Since rational Pontryagin classes are insensitive to real line bundles and finite covers, we recover the following (see \cite[Appendix]{BLSbsympl} for the case without crossings, where this was explained in terms of Chern-Weil representatives). \begin{corollary} For any $(M,\Z)$, $TM$, $T_\Z M$ have the same rational Pontryagin classes. \end{corollary} See also \cite{klaasesymplie2020} for comparison of characteristic classes for $TM$, $T_\Z M$.